 How to Make a Wiffle Ball Strike Zone

 Like this official model from MLW, you can purchase your own Wiffle Ball strike zone, but many players prefer to build their own from scratch.
 Chances are, you’ll save money going the DIY route, and it’s not a difficult task.
-To help you construct a Wiffle Ball Strike Zone, I’ve included a list of the materials that you’ll need, along with the step-by-step instructions below:
+To help you construct a Wiffle Ball Strike Zone, I’ve included the Wiffle Ball strike zone plans you’ll need below, along with the step-by-step instructions below:

 DIY Wiffle Ball Strike Zone